justdark/dvisual/tutorial.md

 <img src="https://raw.githubusercontent.com/justdark/dvisual/master/image/24.png" alt="Drawing" width="400px" />

-to get a ring chart,you can set the `ring_ratio` indicate the inner empty core's ratio,for example:
+to get a Donut chart,you can set the `ring_ratio` indicate the inner empty core's radius ratio of the outer circle,for example:

 	dvisual.addElement(new DVPieChart({'X':["ClassA","ClassB","ClassC","ClassD"],
 										'Y':[2,3,4,5],